 Start the Charitable Giving Conversation

 Get a free Bequest Guide for your clients!
-Email Kay Stine at for a copy or set up a meeting to review options.
+Then, email Kay Stine to set up a meeting to review options.

 Why ask clients to be generous?